Location & Philosophy

 Zen in the Valley of Silence

-The ZENKLAUSEN is located in the in the Natural Park of the High Fens in the Eifel.
-This place is in Germany close to Belgium and Luxembourg.
+The ZENKLAUSEN is located in the Natural Park of the High Fens in the Eifel.
+This place is in Germany, close to Belgium and Luxembourg.
 It is a place where beginners and experts can practice Zen-Meditation all seasons from February until December.

 Furthermore, it's a place of leisure, contemplation and mindfulness, as well as a oasis for your personal retreat in a hermitage.
 Here you can leave behind the stress of everyday life and think and decide about important issues in life in peace and tranquility.

-The Zenklausen, which is build on a land of four hectares, offers for around 14 persons enough accommodation and meditation facilities.
+The Zenklausen, which is built on a land of four hectares, offers for around 14 persons enough accommodation and meditation facilities.